Economy of Egypt: Poverty

 Egypt has struggled to implement effective policies to address poverty.
 Past efforts to alleviate economic burdens often benefited wealthier segments of society.
 For example, food, electricity, and petroleum subsidies have historically disproportionately aided the non-poor.

-Egypt’s fertility rate has dropped from 6.6 children per woman in the 1960s to 3.2 children per woman in 2021, though it remains high relative to global standards.
+Egypt's fertility rate has dropped from 6.6 children per woman in the 1960s to 3.2 children per woman in 2021, though it is still high by global standards.
 The population increased from 44 million in 1981 to over 106 million today.
 Overpopulation remains one of the biggest challenges to confronting poverty.

-The country’s reliance on international loans, such as from the IMF, has sometimes resulted in increased hardship for the population.
+The country's reliance on international loans, such as from the IMF, has sometimes resulted in increased hardship for the population.
 In August 2022, Egypt sought another loan amid rising prices, triggering criticism of economic policies that primarily benefited elites.

 The poverty rate in Egypt increased from 19 percent in 2005 to 21 percent in 2009, as reported by then Minister of Economic Development, Othman Mohamed Othman.
 The national poverty rate stood at 24.3% in 2010, rising to approximately 30% by 2015.
-Additionally, a 2019 World Bank report indicated that 60% of Egypt’s population was either poor or vulnerable.
+Additionally, a 2019 World Bank report indicated that 60% of Egypt's population was either poor or vulnerable.

 As of 2020, Egypt's population stood at 102 million, with 33% under the age of 14.
 Approximately 30% of the population lived below the poverty line.
 By 2021, this figure had declined slightly to 29.7% of the population.